darkmsph1t/_spartan/README.md

 I mean, you can...but why?
 That kind of defeats the whole purpose.
 I would recommend running `_spartan -f` when you're done to regenerate security.js to avoid confusion down the line.
 1. _If I decide later on to disable certain parts of the security policy, will this also be refelected in my main code base?_
 Kinda. `security.js` will be regenerated and it will be missing the middleware from the disabled portions of the policy.
 If your code base references that missing middleware _anywhere_ you'll end up with a breaking error.
 As a general rule, anything you wire up, you'll need to be able to unwire.
 This was a purposeful design decision to encourage people to make policy changes with care/caution
+1. _What's your problem with JWT?_
+Not so much a _problem_ per se, but more of a concern with the ability to easily revoke JWTs in the event something goes awry.
+You're far awesomer than me if you want to build and implement your own revocation scheme for JWT in your application.
+I'd say if your app won't be internet-facing or doesn't have _any_ sensitive information to process or present back to users, then, sure, enjoy your JWT.
+I'm not planning on building any kind of support in for JWT policy configuration, though.